 Live music is an incredibly important part of Cuban culture.
 Music is an integral part of Cuban culture and in Vinales it’s no different.
 Even if you’re not up for dancing salsa, you can just sit back and relax in the vibrant atmosphere of the Vinale’s many bars and live music venues.
 The pick of the bunch is probably the Casa de Cultura, in the main square.
 It’s the place to see and be seen, with live music beginning around 9 pm every night.

 This giant and colourful artwork stretches 120 metres across the face of Magote Pita, one of many limestone formations in Vinales.
 It’s the work of local artist Leovigildo Gonzalez Morillo, who painted the mural to help tell the region’s history.
 Begun in 1961, it took a team of 18 artisans four years to complete.
 Thought kitsch by some it is an impressive work of art and needs to be seen to be believed.

 Still unsure what to do in Vinales?
 Head to a botanic garden like almost no other.
 Jardin de Caridad covers a vast expanse of land on the outskirts of Vinales.
 A bounty of sweet-smelling orchids cover the paths alongside oddities such as the plastic heads of dolls, while turkeys happily gobble in the grounds too.

-Vinales has a wealth of attractions to keep visitors and locals alike entertained.
-From the rhythms of its salsa lessons and live music to the phenomenal natural beauty, it is a part of Cuba that really shouldn’t be missed.
+Vinales has a wealth of attractions to keep visitors entertained.
+From salsa lessons and live music to the phenomenal natural beauty of the region.
+Vinales is truly a part of Cuba that not to be missed.